Massachusetts State House: Dome

 The original wood dome, which leaked, was covered with copper in 1802 by Paul Revere's Revere Copper Company.

 The dome was first painted gray and then light yellow before being gilded with gold leaf in 1874.
 During World War II, the dome was painted gray once again, to prevent reflection during blackouts and to protect the city and building from bombing attacks.
 The dome was re-gilded in 1969, at a cost of $36,000.
 Then, in July 1997, the dome was once again re-gilded, in 23k gold.
-The estimated cost this time was $1.5 million.
+The estimated cost this time was around $300,000.

 The dome is topped with a gilded, wooden pine cone, symbolizing both the importance of Boston's lumber industry during early colonial times and of the state of Maine, which was a district of the Commonwealth when the Bulfinch section of the building was completed.

 Statuary

-In front of the building is an equestrian statue of General Joseph Hooker.
-Other statues in front of the building include Daniel Webster, educator Horace Mann, and former U.S. President John F. Kennedy.
-The statues of Anne Hutchinson and Mary Dyer are located on the lawns below the east and west wings.
-Inside the building is a statue of William Francis Bartlett, an officer in the Civil War.
+In front of the building are multiple important statues.
+Right in front of the General Hooker Memorial entrance stands an equestrian statue of General Joseph Hooker.
+Daniel Webster, the famous statesman and orator, stands near the front steps holding a scroll.
+Horace Mann, the educational reformer and politician, is positioned near the front colonnade.
+John F. Kennedy is depicted as a mid-stride figure on the west wing lawn.
+Henry Cabot Lodge, a U.S. Senator, stands on the front grounds as well.
+Along with these men are also a couple statues of important women as well.
+Anne Hutchinson is located on the lawn below the west wing, honoring her work as a religious dissident and pioneer and Mary Dyer is Positioned on the lawn below the east wing, depicting the Quaker martyr who was hanged in Boston.

+Inside the building are many other statues as well.
+Doric Hall holds two full-sized statues, one of President George Washington and one of Governor John Andrew.
+Busts of Washington, President Abraham Lincoln, and Governor John Hancock can also be found in this room.
+Right next to Doric Hall, and the former Entrance to the Statehouse, is where the "Hear Us" memorial is located.
+This is where the heads of Dorothea Dix (1802-87), Florence Luscomb (1887-1985), Mary Kenney O’Sullivan (1864-1943), Sarah Parker Remond (1814-94), Josephine St. Pierre Ruffin (1842-1924), and Lucy Stone (1818-93).

+Bartlett Hall holds a statue of William Francis Bartlett, a Major General during Civil War, as well as Busts of Henry Cabot Lodge, grandfather and grandson.
+Nurses Hall, right behind, holds a large statue called the Civil War Army Nurses Memorial depicting an American Civil War scene in which a nurse is at the aid of a fallen Union Soldier.

+In the Senate Chamber, Busts of the Following men line the room: George Washington, the Marquis de Lafayette, Charles Sumner, Abraham Lincoln, Ben Franklin, Henry Wilson, and Frederick Douglass.